chains-project/ethereum-ssc/README.md

 # ethereum-ssc

-This repo presents an overview of the Ethereum Software Supply Chain.
+This repo contains the scripts and data of our analys is on the software supply chain of dependencies of the Ethereum nodes Besu and Teku.